wwt/SwiftCurrent/STYLEGUIDE.md

   </details>

-  * **DO put each `case` on its own line in an `enum`.** The expection to this is if none of the cases have associated values or raw values, all cases fit on a single line, and the cases do not need further documentaion because their meanins are obvious from their names.
+* **DO put each `case` on its own line in an `enum`.** The expectation to this is if none of the cases have associated values or raw values, all cases fit on a single line, and the cases do not need further documentation because their meanings are obvious from their names.

   <details>